 top of page

-What is a psychological assessment?
+What is a psychological assessment

-Psychologists will gather information to develop a picture about a person's ability and/or behaviour.
+Psychologists use assessments to gather information and develop a picture about a person's ability and/or behaviour.
 The way we collect information may include interviewing, observing, formal psychological testing and from other professionals like teachers.
 If we administer a formal psychological test this will involve administering the test, then scoring it and interpreting the results of the test.
 Once we have collected information, we are able to get a better picture of a person's abilities and/or behaviour.
 At the end of the assessment process, we will give you a full report outlining what we found and our recommendations from these findings.
 The information we get from a psychological assessment can help inform planning and treatment in areas such as education, work and general functioning.

-What type of assessments do United Minds offer?
+What type of assessments do you do?

 We offer a comprehensive child, adolescent and adult assessment service.
 This includes: